LukasBommes/Grid-Anotation-Tool-2/README.md

 #### Deploy the Grid Annotation Tool

 The deployment configuration for Docker Compose is provided in `docker-compose.yml`.
 The default configuration runs the backend and frontend components of the Grid Annotation Tool, a PostgreSQL database, and a Traefik reverse proxy that acts as a load balancer.
 By default, HTTP is used.
-If you require HTTPS, you can alter the Traefik configuration as stated in the Treafik documentation.
+If you require HTTPS, you can alter the Traefik configuration as stated in the official Treafik documentation.

 Before you can deploy the app, make sure you created the secrets as described above.